 This section provides a summary of general safety precautions that must be understood and applied during operation and maintenance of components in the LORD MicroStrain ® Inertial Sensor Products.
 Throughout the manual, ANSI Z535 standard safety symbols are used to indicate a process or component that requires cautionary measures.

-Situations in which potentially hazardous conditions exist that could result in death or serious injury of workers and/or the general public if not avoided.
+that could result in death or serious injury of workers and/or the general public if not avoided.